1989 Minnesota Vikings season

 The 1989 season was the Minnesota Vikings' 29th in the National Football League (NFL).
 They finished with a 10–6 record to win the NFC Central Division.
 This title was secured during one of what is considered by many to be among the most exciting Monday Night Football contests ever: a Christmas Day victory over the Cincinnati Bengals at home, at the Hubert H. Humphrey Metrodome, which was the de facto first playoff game of the year.
+The Vikings were beaten 41–13 in the divisional round of the playoffs by the eventual Super Bowl champion San Francisco 49ers.

-This season was also notable by how many sacks the defense produced, with 39 coming from only two players (Chris Doleman and Keith Millard) and 71 overall.
-Millard would later receive Defensive Player of the Year honors after putting up record numbers by a defensive tackle.
-The Vikings were once again embarrassed by the eventual Super Bowl champion San Francisco 49ers in the divisional round, losing 41–13.
+This season was also notable for the number of sacks the defense recorded: 71 overall, with 39 coming from only two players (Chris Doleman and Keith Millard).
+Millard was named the Defensive Player of the Year after putting up record numbers by a defensive tackle.